 2) Clicking with Limp

-On the other hand if your dog has a limp associated with the “clicking” sound then in most cases this would require a surgical procedure to remove/trim the section of meniscus that is torn.
+On the other hand, if your dog has a limp associated with the “clicking” sound then in most cases this would require a surgical procedure to remove/trim the section of the meniscus that is torn.
 This can be done with minimal invasiveness utilizing arthroscopy.

 Bonus Material: Do you know how to spot the silent signs of pain in your dog?

 Nobody knows your dog better than you do.
-Yet often our dogs have an amazing way of hiding things from us, even though we are so close to them on a daily basis.
+Yet often our dogs have an amazing way of hiding things from us, even though we are so close to them daily.
 This is especially true when it comes to hiding joint pain and discomfort.

 Read through this list and see if your dog shows any of these “Early Indicators” of joint problems.
 If you do notice one or more of these signs in your dog, make sure to contact your veterinarian to discuss available options with a focus on natural solutions as a first line of defense.